ksolsrl/QgisIso4app/README.md

 New massive isolines calculation feature is now available.

-You can invoke the new menu option:
+You can invoke the new menu Iso4app->Massive Isoline Calculation:

 ![Qgis iso4app plugin](http://www.k-sol.it/iso4app/new_iso4app_menu.png)